sjmiles/cleanroom/skunkwerk/generation-3/readme.md

   polymer-1
   ---------
-  add x-pages and additional UI to projects/mail; trying to uncover more natural data-binding patterns
+  add x-pages and additional UI to projects/mail; trying to uncover more natural data-binding patterns implement missing bookkeeping and algorithm for merging DataClient datums

   polymer-0
   ---------
-  there is enough promising code, begin trying to organize a bit use jmesserly's vastly superior implementation of the UberStore concept (DataClient) nascent unification (at implementation) of the standard three DOM-binding patterns (.textContent, .<property>, attributes.<property>.value) connect DataClient with DOM-binding logic, a discrete fourth pattern for DOM-binding
+  there is enough promising code, begin trying to organize a bit use jmesserly's superior implementation of the UberStore concept (now DataClient) nascent unification (at implementation) of the standard three DOM-binding patterns (.textContent, .<property>, attributes.<property>.value) connect DataClient with DOM-binding logic, a discrete fourth pattern for DOM-binding